Intersections of Quadrics, Moment-angle Manifolds and Connected Sums: Introduction.

 2) In section 2 we give an explicit topological description of some of the transitions, mainly that of cutting off a vertex or an edge of the associated polytope (operations $Z_\textsf{v}$ and $Z_\textsf{e}$).
 We show that, under simple assumptions, these operations preserve connected sum of sphere products and adequately modified (operations $Z_\textsf{v}\, '$ and $Z_\textsf{e}\, '$) they can be combined with the theorems in section 1 to give new infinite families that are diffeomorphic to connected sums of sphere products, the final result along this line being:

-\textbf{Theorem 2.4:} \textit{If $Z = Z(P)$ is a connected sum of sphere products and is simply connected of dimension at least 5, then any manifold obtained from $Z$ by repeatedly applying the $Z^J$, $Z_\textsf{v}\, '$ and $Z_\textsf{e}\, '$ constructions (any number of times each and in any order), as well as its corresponding moment-angle manifold, is also a connected sum of sphere products.}
+\textbf{Theorem 2.4:} \textit{If $Z = Z(P)$ is a connected sum of sphere products and is simply connected of dimension at least 5, then any manifold obtained from $Z$ by repeatedly applying the $Z^J$, $Z_\textsf{v}\, '$ and $Z_\textsf{e}\, '$ constructions (any number of times each and in any order) is also a connected sum of sphere products.}

-The initial manifold can be any sphere, any highly connected manifold $Z(P)$ as in Theorems 1.3 and 1.4, any simply connected manifold with $m - d = 3$ of dimension at least 5 that is not a triple sphere product ([LdM1]) or any manifold $Z^J$ built from a polygonal $Z$ of the prescribed dimension and connectivity.
+The initial manifold can be any sphere, any highly connected manifold $Z(P)$ as in Theorems 1.3 and 1.4 or any simply connected manifold with $m - d = 3$ of dimension at least 5 that is not a triple sphere product ([LdM1]).

 The first results in section 2 include cases where the initial manifold is quite general and we make a similar conjecture specific for moment-angle manifolds.
-A proof of that conjecture under a restrictive hypothesis is enough for us to describe the topology of another important example taken from [B-M]: the manifolds associated to the truncated cube.
+A proof of that conjecture under a restrictive hypothesis is enough for us to describe the topology of other important examples taken from [B-M]: the manifolds associated to the truncated cube.

-3) In section 3 we use our knowledge of the above example to give a proof that their cohomology rings are not isomorphic as ungraded rings.
+3) In section 3 we use our knowledge of the above examples to give a proof that their cohomology rings are not isomorphic as ungraded rings, not even when taken with $\Z_2$ coefficients.
 Thus we show that the product rule for the moment-angle manifolds has to be drastically modified in the general situation.
-We only state the modified rule, and leave the details for another publication ([B-B-C-G-LdM]).
+This contradicts a result by M. de Longueville ([dL]).
+We only state the modified rule, and leave the details for another publication ([G-LdM]).

 In section 0 we recall the necessary definitions and known results and in section 2.1 some elementary topological constructions are defined and explored.
 In the appendix we state and prove some results about specific differentiable manifolds, which are used in sections 1 and 2.